Glancy v. Morrow County Board of Elections

 VIII.
 PERSONS RESIDING IN PUBLIC OR PRIVATE INSTITUTIONS

-C. Residency or attendance at a public or private institution such as an institution for mentally retarded persons or mentally ill persons does not disqualify a person for voting purposes.
+- Residency or attendance at a public or private institution such as an institution for [persons with intellectual disabilities] or mentally ill persons does not disqualify a person for voting purposes.
 The same qualifications as to age, residency, and citizenship apply to persons residing in or attending public and private institutions.